-The June 30, 2021 and June 30, 2020 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company, and are based on an actuarial valuation performed as of July 1, 2020 and July 1, 2019, respectively.
-The TPL was rolled-forward from the valuation date to the Plans' fiscal year end, June 30th, using generally accepted actuarial principles.
+The June 30, 2022 and 2021 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company, and are based on an actuarial valuation performed as of July 1, 2021 and July 1, 2020.
+The TPL was rolled-forward from the valuation date to the Plan's' fiscal year end, June 30th, using generally accepted actuarial principles.
+There was no legislation enacted during the 2022 legislative session that had a material change in the benefit provisions for any of the systems.
+In 2021, the PEBA Board adopted updated demographic assumptions.
+Also, the General Assembly permitted the investment return assumption at July 1, 2021 to decrease from 7.25% to 7.00%, as provided by Section 9-16-335 in the South Carolina State Code.